dankuck/dan-learns-python/README.md

 problem character.
 (It was a whitespace character at index 11 from when I was still trying to use multiline strings.)

-The function that gives the length of a string or array is `len`.
+The function that gives the length of a string or list is `len`.

 ### Step 4